Though there is no way to prevent ADHD, there are ways to help all children feel and do their best at home and at school.

 Parents are encouraged to try cutting certain foods from their children's diet if they feel the foods affect behavior negatively.
+It’s usually best to eliminate one food or category at a time so that you can be certain the effect you are seeing can be attributed to the category you are eliminating.
 Some experts, though, think that behavioral changes may be due to the way the families interact with each other while they're on an elimination diet.
 The child's behavior may improve -- not because of the diet, but as a result of getting more attention from the parents.

 Can structured routine help in preventing ADHD?